 In idiopathic facial nerve palsy, MRI may show contrast enhancement of the facial nerve at or near the geniculate ganglion or along the entire course of the nerve.
 However, its enhancement may reflect other causes, such as meningeal tumor.
 If the paralysis progresses over weeks to months, the likelihood of a tumor (eg, most commonly schwannoma) compressing the facial nerve increases.
 MRI can also help exclude other structural disorders causing facial nerve palsy.
 CT, usually negative in Bell palsy, is done if a fracture is suspected or if MRI is not immediately available and stroke is possible.

-In addition, acute and convalescent serologic tests for Lyme disease are done if patients have been in a geographic area where ticks are endemic.
-For all patients, a chest x-ray is taken and serum ACE is measured to check for sarcoidosis.
+In addition, acute and convalescent serologic tests for Lyme disease are done if patients have been in a geographic area where ticks and Lyme disease are endemic.
+For all patients, a chest x-ray is taken or CT is done and serum ACE is measured to check for sarcoidosis.
 Serum glucose is measured.
 Viral titers are not helpful.

 in idiopathic facial nerve palsy, the extent of nerve damage determines outcome.
 If some function remains, full recovery typically occurs within several months.
 Nerve conduction studies and electromyography are done to help predict outcome.
 The likelihood of complete recovery after total paralysis is 90% if nerve branches in the face retain normal excitability to supramaximal electrical stimulation and is only about 20% if electrical excitability is absent.